Intervention/image/README.md

 * Image::ellipse - Draw an ellipse centered at given coordinates
 * Image::circle - Draw a circle centered at given coordinates
 * Image::pixel - Set single pixel with given hexadecimal color at position x,y
+* Image::pickColor - Picks and formats color at position in current image
 * Image::reset - Reset to original image resource
 * Image::save - Save image in filesystem